ForestAdmin/documentation-user-guide/project-settings/security-tab/scim-integration-with-onelogin.md

 ## Adding Forest Admin custom parameters

 - permissionLevel (`string`): should match exactly an existing permissionLevel in Forest Admin.
-- teams (`string`): comma separated list of names exactly matching a team name in the project. ex: `"Operator,Admin"`.
-This can be either filled in via a custom mapping rule or ignored if you are using Groups.
+- teams (`string`): comma separated list of names exactly matching a team name in the project. ex: `"Operators,Support"`.
+This should either be filled in via a custom mapping rule or ignored if you are using Groups.
 - role (`string`): should match exactly an existing role in the project.
 - tags (optional `string`): key/value pairs, separated with a semicolon. ex: `"regions:France,Italie;job:developer"`